 Want to know more about how to store your organic whole foods?
 Read through our food storage tips below for a variety of ingredients!
 Correct food storage practice will prevent spoiling and also make sure all of your quality pantry foods remain fresh.

-Transfer to airtight container(s) as soon as possible and store in a cool, dark, dry place.
+Transfer to an airtight container(s) as soon as possible and store in a cool, dark, dry place.
 Keep out of direct sunlight.
 Avoid moisture or condensation.